hima-97/SQL-Database-Application-and-Transaction-Management/README.md

 It should return an error if negative, or if the username already exists.
 Usernames are checked case-insensitively. <br>
 You can assume that all usernames and passwords have at most 20 characters.

-- login <username> <password>
+- login <username> <password> <br>
 Function that takes in a username and password, checks that the user exists in the database and that the password matches. <br>
-Within a single session (that is, a single instance of your program), only one user should be logged in (tracked this via a local variable). <br>
+Within a single session (that is, a single instance of program), only one user should be logged in (tracked this via a local variable). <br>
 If a second login attempt is made, program returns "User already logged in". <br>
-Across multiple sessions (that is, if you run your program multiple times), the same user is allowed to be logged in. <br>
+Across multiple sessions (that is, if you run program multiple times), the same user is allowed to be logged in. <br>
 This means that a user's login status is not needed to be tracked inside the database.

-- search <origin city> <destination city> <direct> <day> <num itineraries>
+- search <origin city> <destination city> <direct> <day> <num itineraries> <br>
 For the date, we only need the day of the month, since the dataset comes from July 2015. <br>
-Program returns only flights that are not canceled, ignoring the capacity and number of seats available.
+Program returns only flights that are not canceled, ignoring the capacity and number of seats available. <br>
 If the user requests n itineraries to be returned, there are a number of possibilities:
-  * direct=1: return up to n direct itineraries
+  - direct=1: return up to n direct itineraries
-  * direct=0: return up to n direct itineraries.
+  - direct=0: return up to n direct itineraries.
 If there are only k direct itineraries (where k < n), find the k direct itineraries and up to (n-k) of the shortest indirect itineraries with the flight times.
 Then sort the combinations of direct and indirect flights purely based on the total travel time.
 For one-hop flights, different carriers can be used for the flights.
-For the purpose of this application, an indirect itinerary means the first and second flight only must be on the same date (i.e., if flight 1 runs on the 3rd day of July, flight 2 runs on the 4th day of July, then you can't put these two flights in the same itinerary as they are not on the same day).
+For the purpose of this application, an indirect itinerary means the first and second flight only must be on the same date (i.e., if flight 1 runs on the 3rd day of July, flight 2 runs on the 4th day of July, then you can't put these two flights in the same itinerary as they are not on the same day). <br>

-In all cases, the returned results should be primarily sorted by ascending total actual_time (there could be some indirect flights have less total travel time less than the direct flight). <br>
+In all cases, the returned results should be primarily sorted by ascending total actual_time (there could be some indirect flights have less total travel time less than the direct flight).<br>
-If a tie occurs, it is broken by the fid value (i.e. use the first then the second fid for tie-breaking).
+If a tie occurs, it is broken by the fid value (i.e. use the first then the second fid for tie-breaking). <br> <br>
 Below is an example of a single direct flight from Seattle to Boston. <br>
 Notice that only the day is printed out since we assume all flights happen in July 2015: <br>